 VOA should not name rape victims or other victims of sexual assaults or molestations.
-These crimes carry a stigma for their victims, and victims should be allowed to decide whether they want to be identified.
+These crimes carry a stigma for the victims, and victims should be allowed to decide whether they want to be identified.
 Be cautious in providing descriptive details so that the person is not inadvertently identified.

 There are special difficulties in identifying minors (under 18 years of age) who have been kidnapped or are alleged victims of sexual crimes.
-In these cases, in order to help the minors be found, news outlets must identify them.
+In the case of a kidnapping, news outlets may identify minors to help them be found.
 However, if we learn that a kidnapped minor has been sexually assaulted, the responsible action is to stop both naming the individual and showing his/her picture.